Consonant Cluster Reduction: Examples, Word Lists, and Activities

 • Language Development Phase: Children go through various phases where they experiment with and gradually acquire the ability to produce the full range of sounds and sound combinations.
 Consonant cluster reduction is a normal stage in this developmental process.

 • Simplification for Easier Speech: Simplifying speech helps children communicate more effectively as they continue to develop their language skills.
-Reducing the complexity of a cluster to a single consonant makes words easier to pronounce.
+Cluster simplification to a single consonant makes words easier to pronounce.

-Consonant cluster reduction is generally outgrown as children’s articulatory capabilities mature.
-They gain better control over their speech muscles and improve their ability to sequence sounds quickly with more accurate speech production.
+Consonant cluster simplification is generally outgrown as children’s articulatory capabilities mature.
+They gain better control over their speech muscles and improve their ability to consistently articulate cluster consonant words more quickly and accurately.

 When is Consonant Cluster Reduction a Concern?